heig-vd-dai-course/heig-vd-dai-course/README.md

-# DAI-2023-Course-Material
+# HEIG-VD DAI Course

-This repository contains the DAI course material
+This repository contains the DAI course material and discussions.